tlswg/tls13-spec/draft-ietf-tls-tls13.md

   CertificateVerify messages).
 This field SHALL be zero length unless used for the post-handshake authentication exchanges described in {{post-handshake-authentication}}.

-supported_signature_algorithms
-: A list of the signature algorithms that the server is able to verify, listed in descending order of preference.
-Any certificates provided by the client MUST be signed using a signature algorithm found in supported_signature_algorithms.

-certificate_authorities
-: A list of the distinguished names {{X501}} of acceptable certificate_authorities, represented in DER-encoded {{X690}} format.
-These distinguished names may specify a desired distinguished name for a root CA or for a subordinate CA; thus, this message can be used to describe known roots as well as a desired authorization space.
-If the certificate_authorities list is empty, then the client MAY send any certificate that meets the rest of the selection criteria in the CertificateRequest, unless there is some external arrangement to the contrary.

-certificate_extensions
+  When requesting post-handshake authentication, the server SHOULD make the context unpredictable to the client (e.g., by randomly generating it) in order to prevent an attacker who has temporary access to the client's private key from pre-computing valid CertificateVerify messages.

+extensions
+: A set of extensions describing the parameters of the certificate being requested.
+The "signature_algorithms" extension MUST be specified, and other extensions may optionally be included if defined for this message.
+  Clients MUST ignore unrecognized extensions.
+{:br}

+In prior versions of TLS, the CertificateRequest message carried a list of signature algorithms and certificate authorities which the server would accept.
+In TLS 1.3 the former is expressed by sending the "signature_algorithms" extension.
+The latter is expressed by sending the "certificate_authorities" extension (see {{certificate-authorities}}).

+Servers which are authenticating with a PSK MUST NOT send the CertificateRequest message in the main handshake, though they MAY send it in post-handshake authentication (see {{post-handshake-authentication}}) provided that the client has sent the "post_handshake_auth" extension (see {{post_handshake_auth}}).

+#### OID Filters

+The "oid_filters" extension allows servers to provide a set of OID/value pairs which it would like the client's certificate to match.
+This extension MUST only be sent in the CertificateRequest message.

+%%% Server Parameters Messages

+       struct {
+           opaque certificate_extension_oid<1..2^8-1>;
+           opaque certificate_extension_values<0..2^16-1>;
+       } OIDFilter;

+       struct {
+           OIDFilter filters<0..2^16-1>;
+       } OIDFilterExtension;

+filters
 : A list of certificate extension OIDs {{RFC5280}} with their allowed values, represented in DER-encoded {{X690}} format.
-Some certificate extension OIDs allow multiple values (e.g. Extended Key Usage).
+Some certificate extension OIDs allow multiple values (e.g., Extended Key Usage).
-  If the server has included a non-empty certificate_extensions list, the client certificate MUST contain all of the specified extension OIDs that the client recognizes.
+  If the server has included a non-empty certificate_extensions list, the client certificate included in the response
+  MUST contain all of the specified extension
+  OIDs that the client recognizes.
 For each extension OID recognized by the client, all of the specified values MUST be present in the client certificate (but the certificate MAY have other values as well).
 However, the client MUST ignore and skip any unrecognized certificate extension OIDs.
-If the client has ignored some of the required certificate extension OIDs, and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the session without client authentication, or abort the handshake with an "unsupported_certificate" alert.
+If the client ignored some of the required certificate extension OIDs and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the connection without client authentication, or abort the handshake with an "unsupported_certificate" alert.

   PKIX RFCs define a variety of certificate extension OIDs and their